02 May Plywood, Particle Board, MDF, Hardboard… where do we go from here?

 Why make composite wood in the first place?

 Composite wood is considered by many to be a cheap substitute for real wood.
 And there are very logical reasons for this.
 Ikea has created a small empire by selling cheap disposable furniture that falls apart as you use a drill to put screws into or even pull screws out of the particleboard panels that are used to create the bulk of their products.
 It’s no mystery as to why this trashy furniture would create a lasting stigma in the collective conscience.
 But don’t let this turn you off to composite woods all together.
 In general, composite woods are wood-like panels that are formed out of leftover wood chips, shavings, or sawdust mixed with a resin.
 This makes for a fairly heavy board that is cheap to make and ideal for some projects.
 Many composite panels are waterproof, insect-proof, and even fire proof.
 Each composite wood has a different set of strengths and weaknesses or pros and cons.
+Check out the fire suppression technology available for data halls and server rooms.

 What is it?